How to avoid a normal shockwave

 Supercritical airfoils attempt to follow this proposition in part.
 By avoiding accelerating the flow on the suction side to velocities above Mach 1.0, a normal shock is avoided.
 (Note: Richard Whitcomb is considered the inventor of the supercritical airfoil, and as a design to achieve a specific outcome that is probably reasonable.
 However, the German aerodynamicist K. A. Kawalki penned a section that is consistent with supercritical airfoil designs of today, back in 1940 at Deutche Versuchsanstalt für Luftfarht, (“DLR”)).

 In practice, the supercritical airfoils still result in a normal shock, but it is attenuated and in principle moved rearwards thus causing less adverse impact to performance.
 As an aside, that is what is supposed to happen; however, the suction face flow is very sensitive to boundary layer conditions, so the placement of an aft facing step in the form of the slat trailing edge disrupts the boundary layer to the extent that the resultant shock structure is to be found far further forward on an airfoil than anticipated.
+Details matter.

 Don’t let the flow decelerate below Mach 1.0

+This is what we do.
 If the flow velocity is greater than Mach 1.0 across the whole of the suction face, no compression occurs, there is no normal shock.
 Yes, you can have oblique shocks at the leading edge, and there is some interesting stuff going on at the rear, but it turns out, that is relatively straight forward.

 If the “normal shock” is removed, what happens?